l-yc/deal-next/README.md

+# deal-next
+The successor to deal.

+## Goal
+The previous version was written in vanilla JS and consisted of a web server as well as a few web pages.
+This version is (currently) purely client-based, using Svelte for better performance and simplicity, avoiding the boilerplate common with other JS frameworks.

+The other main distinguishing factor is the use of pure markdown instead of pug as the main slide creation language to mimic a plaintext appearance instead of code.

+## Features Overview and Roadmap
+Checked boxes mark temporarily completed features
+- [x] Editor (currently just a code editor, rich text editor is considered)
+- [x] Live markdown preview
+- [x] Code highlighting
+- [x] LaTeX support
+- [x] Import (`.deal` only)
+- [x] Export (`.deal` and on Chrome, `.pdf`)
+- [ ] Present function
+- [x] Help screen
+- [ ] Settings screen (aspect ratio)
+- [ ] Theming (structure done but need to implement UI)
+- [x] Keybindings

+## Documentation
+WIP

 # Svelte + TS + Vite

 This template should help get you started developing with Svelte and TypeScript in Vite.